 Minimum and Maximum Loads: An average academic load is 16 credit hours per semester.
 All residential students are required to enroll in a minimum of 12 semester credit hours each term to be considered a full-time student.
 Students may enroll in up to 18 semester hours.
 Students who have at least a 3.0 GPA are approved to take one additional course over the 18 credit hour limit.
-Any other requests to overload must be approved by the Director of the Office of Records and Registration.
+Any other requests to overload must be approved by the Registrar.